 PROCUTiN is a unique product of OZiDEX that helps eliminate Demodex mites and consequently help treat various skin and hair diseases, including rosacea, acne, pruritus, dermatitis, hair loss, and hair thinning.
 PROCUTiN can be utilized on both the skin and infected surfaces.

 PROCUTiN restores health and youth to your skin and hair by eliminating skin pests – most notably, Demodex Mites.
-The product also makes the body an unsuitable environment for Demodex’s growth and proliferation by controlling skin oil.

 Yes, by killing skin parasites, PROCUTiN eliminates some of the necessary grounds for aggravation or triggering skin and hair diseases to maintain healthy skin.